 Information for First-Year Students (Freshmen)

-Prospective majors complete a proposed study plan, according to the department requirement list, and schedule a meeting with a Critical Race and Ethnic Studies (CRES) adviser and the director or a principle faculty member.
+Prospective majors complete a proposed study plan, according to the department requirement list, and schedule a meeting with a Critical Race and Ethnic Studies (CRES) adviser at firstname.lastname@example.org.
 The elective courses selected should represent a coherent plan.
-Students should submit their study plan no later than the third quarter of their sophomore year and must have completed CRES 10 with a grade of C or better.
+Students should submit their study plan no later than the third quarter of their sophomore year and must be enrolled in or have completed CRES 10, Critical Race and Ethnic Studies: An Introduction, with a grade of C or better.

 Information for Transfers